 Install Command Line Tools for Xcode.
 Even if you install Xcode from the app store you must configure command-line compilation by running:

 Insert the Homebrew directory at the top of your PATH environment variable by adding the following line at the bottom of your

 brew install pkg-config gcc readline sqlite gdbm freetype libpng

 Install Essentia’s dependencies:

 brew install libyaml fftw ffmpeg libsamplerate libtag

-Once your dependencies are installed, you can compile Essentia (the library) by going into its directory and start by configuring it:
+Go into its source code directory and start by configuring it:

-./waf configure --mode=release --with-python --with-cpptests --with-examples --with-vamp
+./waf configure --build-static --with-python --with-cpptests --with-examples --with-vamp